mosmn/Notes/sections/theo/hci/hci-in-the-software-process.md

 ### Psychological Design

-1 - 3
-© 2021 Zaihisma Che Cob

-## Learning Outcomes

-### At the end of this session, the learners

-### should be able to:

-- Explain the software engineering design

-### process for interactive systems

-- Describe usability engineering and design

-### thinking process

-- Describe iterative design and prototyping

-### stages

-1 - 4
-© 2021 Zaihisma Che Cob

 ## The Software Lifecycle

-- Software engineering is the discipline for

-### understanding the software design

-### process, or life cycle
+- Software engineering is the discipline for understanding the software design process, or life cycle

-- Designing for usability occurs at all stages

-### of the life cycle, not as a single isolated
+- Designing for usability occurs at all stages of the life cycle, not as a single isolated activity

-### activity

-1 - 5
-© 2021 Zaihisma Che Cob

 ## The waterfall model